Pumpkin Compote (Brazilian Doce de Abobora)

 - Brazilian “maionese” (potato salad) was a lucky discovery: They would add olives, corn, pineapple, carrots, and other ingredients to the mix.

 - I had my fair share of fresh-squeezed orange juice, at something like 30 cents a glass.

 But the Brazilian desserts.
 Oh, the Brazilian desserts.
-The custards, the goiabada with cheese, the vast array of ice cream flavors… and the doce de abóbora.
+The custards, the goiabada with cheese, the vast array of ice cream flavors, the brigadeiro chocolate truffles… and the doce de abóbora.

 About The Recipe